-In 2015, Right at Home partnered with Home Care Pulse to gather client feedback at all Right at Home locations.
-Whitney Krupala, owner of the Right at Home location in Midlothian, Texas, quickly recognized the value of this.
+When Right at Home partnered with Home Care Pulse to conduct monthly client surveys for all Right at Home locations, Whitney Krupala, owner of the Right at Home location in Midlothian, Texas, quickly recognized the value of this.

 “I really wanted to know what our clients and caregivers thought of our service,” says Whitney.
 “There are a lot of people who don’t have the ability or don’t feel comfortable communicating their needs.
 I think this is true especially on the caregiver side.”